absolute-quantum/cats-blender-plugin/README.md

 This will clear the group bones list cache and rebuild it, useful if bones have changed or your model

 ##### Parent bones
-This will start the parent proces
+This will start the parent process

 ## Texture atlas
 ![](https://i.imgur.com/qiD9jAA.png)